Wounded WW1 soldiers return to military hospitals

 The wards and the nurses

 The following photo is an example of the wards and the nurses.
-It opens on tap/click to show the size and nature of a typical ward, its bed and the nurses.
+It shows the size and nature of a typical ward, its bed and the nurses.
 There more photos of the nurses and their uniforms below.
 As they will show, the nurses took part in the social life of the men, and look happy to do it.

 The hospital uniforms for the recovering soldiers